Reflections on ProWritingAids 2024 Fantasy Writers’ Week

 Reflections on ProWritingAid's 2024 Fantasy Writers’ Week

 The virtual event saw the return of some well-known faces to lead presentations and workshops.
 Sue Campbell, Anne Hawley, and Rachelle Ramirez from Pages & Platforms delved into “Marketing Your Fantasy Novel” and “Essentials of Writing Fantasy”.
-Kristina Stanley, CEO of Fictionary, shared “The Fantasy Writer's Guide to Effective Story Editing”, while Savannah Gilbo explained “How to Start Planning a Book Series”.
+Kristina Stanley, CEO of Fictionary, shared “The Fantasy Writer's Guide to Effective Story Editing”, while Savannah Gilbo explained, “How to Start Planning a Book Series”.

-Aside from these familiar voices, some new presenters brought fresh perspectives and topics to the table.
-In “Writing Crossroads: How Four Big Decisions Shape Your Story”, Lewis Jorstad offered insights into storytelling, Julie Artz discussed how to develop rich and nuanced protagonists in her session “Beyond the Fantasy Archetype: Creating Memorable Characters”, and Isabel Sterling addressed a significant yet frequently neglected subject in her presentation “Beyond Burnout: Maintaining Passion for Writing and Establishing a Sustainable Author Career”.
+In addition to the familiar voices, new presenters offered fresh perspectives and topics.
+In “Writing Crossroads: How Four Big Decisions Shape Your Story”, Lewis Jorstad offered insights into storytelling.
+In her session, “Beyond the Fantasy Archetype: Creating Memorable Characters,” Julie Artz explained how to develop complex and well-rounded protagonists, while Isabel Sterling’s presentation, “Beyond Burnout: Maintaining Passion for Writing and Establishing a Sustainable Author Career,” tackled the important but often overlooked topic of career sustainability.

 Recommended article